robojones/z1/README.md

 ### Stop

-To stop a app just type:
+To stop an app just type:

 ```
 z1 stop homepage